kyaaqba/magma/docs/AZURE_DEPLOYMENT.md

 ## 6. Populate Helm Chart Values

 A values YAML file for the Helm deployment needs to be created for your specific environment.
-Create a YAML file under the folder: `orc8r/cloud/helm/orc8r/`.
+Create a YAML file in a separate private repository for the appropriate deployment stage, naming it as such (replacing `[stage]` with the actual name of the stage i.e. "prod" or "dev"):

+`vals-[stage].yml`

 Add the following template to the file replacing the brackets with the appropriate values: